AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 Writing program in machine code for every CPU ever built is impractical.
 So people decided to write program in a higher level language (C/C++).
 If each CPU can have their own translator from this higher level language to their machine code, a program can run on any CPU.
 This translator is called the "compiler".

 > And the ability to run on different CPU families is called "cross platform".
-Like Python can run on ARM and x86.
+Like Python can run on ARM and x86 desktops.

 #### GCC